-UM Capital Region Health Announces Interim President & CEO
+UM Capital Region Health Announces Interim President and CEO

 Joseph L. Wright, MD, MPH, FAAP Appointed Interim Role to Lead Organization

-CHEVERLY, Maryland – Joseph L. Wright, MD, MPH, FAAP has been appointed interim President & CEO of UM Capital Region Health (UM Capital), effective July 7.
+CHEVERLY, Maryland – Joseph L. Wright, MD, MPH, FAAP has been appointed interim President and CEO of UM Capital Region Health (UM Capital), effective July 7.

 Dr. Wright joined the organization in September 2018 as Senior Vice President and Chief Medical Officer and he will continue in his role in addition to his interim position.